nrichards/mdpicgen/README.md

 Helps keep Markdown editing fun.

 This tool reads string sequences from Markdown and generates custom visuals using custom image layers.
-Inserts or updates images back in to the Markdown.
+Adds images back to Markdown.

 * "really cool!" -_a personal friend of the developer_